Mega-DatA-Lab/SpectralLDA-Spark/README.md

 ## Summary
 This code implements a Spectral (third order tensor decomposition) learning method for learning LDA topic model on Spark.

+The Spectral learning method works with empirical counts of word pair or word triplet that appear in the same document.
+We collect and average them across documents.
+If we denote these empirical moments as tensors, we could orthogonalise and then perform the CANDECOMP/PARAFAC Decomposition on the 3rd-order moment tensor to recover the topic-word distributions of the LDA model.
+For more details, please refer to `report.pdf` in this repository.

 ## How do I get set up?
 We use the `sbt` build system.
 By default we support Scala 2.11.8 and Spark 2.0.0 upward.
 Just run